 While there may be a lack of wintry cold in a Hawaiian Christmas, there is no lack of holiday spirit and fun.
-Here’s our picks for kid-friendly Christmas events in Hawaii that has everyone in the Aloha State exclaiming, “Mele Kalikimaka”!
+Here are our picks for kid-friendly Hawaii Christmas events that has everyone in the Aloha State exclaiming, “Mele Kalikimaka”!
 That’s Merry Christmas in Hawaiian, folks!

-The Big Island
+Hawaii Christmas Events on The Big Island

 Do you need to finish up some Christmas shopping?
 Head to Kailua Village for a holiday stroll through the area and get special pricing at participating restaurants and retailers.
 Then unfold a beach chair or mat for a free holiday concert under the monkey pod tree at Emma’s Square.

-One of Kona’s newer traditions takes to the water that same evening with the 3rd Annual Kalikimaka Boat Parade.
+One of Kona’s newer traditions takes to the water that same evening with the Kalikimaka Boat Parade.
 Great viewing spots for Kona’s holiday fleet can be found at the Kailua Pier or any of the village’s many restaurants.

-hey are filled with gooey goodness of custard, chocolate, or coconut and dusted with sugar.
+hey are filled with the gooey goodness of custard, chocolate, or coconut and dusted with sugar.
 They are in fact so amazing, that there is a designated Malasada Day to celebrate them.
-Stop by Leonard’s Bakery to get introduced to his local favorite.
+Stop by Leonard’s Bakery to get acquainted with this local favorite.

 Santa also arrives on a Hawaiian voyaging canoe at Maui’s Grand Wailea.
-The resort also kicks off “Tis the Season of Aloha,” with a month of activities and programs, many of them benefiting local charities.
+The resort kicks off “Tis the Season of Aloha,” with a month of activities and programs, many of them benefiting local charities.
 Guests might find carolers strolling the lobby singing traditional and Hawaiian holiday songs.

 At the Sheraton Maui Resort & Spa, families can celebrate Christmas Eve “Hawaiian style” at the resort’s oceanfront Maui Nui Lu’au.
 The entire family will delight in remarkable stories, history, and culture of the Valley Isle and Kaanapali luaus.

 If you find yourself on Hawaii’s Garden Isle for Christmas, do not miss the Festival of Lights display inside the historic county building.
 For more than two decades, Josie Chansky known to many locals as “Aunt Josie,” fills the place from floor to ceiling with unique holiday-themed decorations.

-The Waimea Lighted Christmas Parade is great way to kick off an island holiday break.
-Held on December 19th each year, the parade begins at Waimea Canyon Park and heads down Kaumualii Highway to Ala Wai Road, turning inland then back west to end in the center of town.
+The Waimea Lighted Christmas Parade is a great way to kick off an island holiday break.
+The parade begins at Waimea Canyon Park and heads down Kaumualii Highway to Ala Wai Road, turning inland then back west to end in the center of town.

 Other options this time of year include cookie decorating and ornament making.
 If you’re visiting the island from a snowbound region, imagine making your friends and relatives jealous when you let them know that your Christmas included a Dive in Movie!
 (That’s a movie you watch while in the pool!)

 Pin this to bookmark all the holiday fun; we update it yearly: